krisrs1128/talks/2025/20250711/panel.md

 - I've seen people like Susan who created the phyloseq package without any grant money (I think it was considered innovative enough)
+- People take visualization seriously.
+I learned ggplot2 from microbiome researchers, and now I teach a class on it at UW Madison.
 - I've seen a few people who are willing to question the assumptions behind very commonly used practices. (example about the assumptions behind Harmony integration)
 - I think we could learn things from ML: Ideas like codalab and huggingface